 "The Geography of Antidepressant, Antipsychotic, and Stimulant Utilization in the United States" is forthcoming in the journal Health & Place.

-Geographical Variation and Cluster Maps (click image for larger view)
+Cluster Maps (click image for larger view)